viktorasm/neglostyti.com/content/posts/2019-02-07 mirror influences in Maya rigs.md

 ## Naming convention

-Comming up with a special name structure seems to be most prevalent, probably driven by the fact that you have to rename those `joint01`, `joint02` anyway.
+Coming up with a special name structure seems to be most prevalent, probably driven by the fact that you have to rename those `joint01`, `joint02` anyway.

 Suffixes (`_L, _l, _lf, _R, _r, _rt`) or prefixes  (`L_, R_, lf_, rt_`) seem to be most common, but middle of the name isn't that rare (`leg_L0_3_jnt`, `arm_L_01_bnd`) as well.